Battle of Bamber Bridge: Arrests and courts martial

+Aftermath

+The Battle of Bamber Bridge was one of the several instances during World War II where racial tensions and clashes erupted between American soldiers on foreign soil.
+Clashes between American soldiers and local forces took place in Australia at the "Battle of Brisbane", and in New Zealand at the "Battle of Manners Street".

+The event has been described as a "precursor to battles that would unfold on American streets for decades to come, during the Civil Rights era".

 Commemoration

 In June 2013, to commemorate the 70th anniversary of the incident, the University of Central Lancashire held a symposium.
 It included a screening of the 2009 documentary Choc'late Soldiers from the USA which was produced by Gregory Cooke, and a performance of Lie Back and Think of America, a play written by Natalie Penn of Front Room, which had played at the Edinburgh Fringe Festival.

 In June 2022, a memorial garden commemorating the battle was created opposite the pub where the Battle of Bamber Bridge started.
 The incident inspired the plot of the film The Railway Children Return.